ionic-team/ionic-docs/docs/vue/slides.md

 ```

 :::note
-The `IonicSwiper` module must be the last module in the array.
+The `IonSlides` module must be the last module in the array.
 This will let it automatically customize the settings of modules such as Pagination, Scrollbar, Zoom, and more.
 :::